hoshikawa2/oci_agent_ai/README.md

-# Develop an Agent AI with Oracle Cloud Generative AI
+# Develop a simple AI Agent Tool using Oracle Cloud Generative AI and REST APIs

 ## Introduction